OWASP/owasp-summit-2017/Working-Sessions/CISO/InfoSec-Warranties-and-Guarantees.md

 ## Outcomes

-Suggested Outcome:  Recommendation of the issue or warrentiees and gaurentees.
+Suggested Outcome:  Recommendation of the issue or warranties and guarantees.

 ## Who